p-ranav/awesome-hpp/README.md

 * [cpptoml](https://github.com/skystrife/cpptoml): cpptoml is a header-only library for parsing TOML

+* [fast-cpp-csv-parser](https://github.com/ben-strasser/fast-cpp-csv-parser): This is a small, easy-to-use and fast header-only library for reading comma separated value (CSV) files.

 * [inih](https://github.com/jtilly/inih): This is a header only C++ version of inih.

 * [jsoncons](https://github.com/danielaparker/jsoncons): A C++, header-only library for constructing JSON and JSON-like data formats, with JSON Pointer, JSON Patch, JSONPath, JMESPath, CSV, MessagePack, CBOR, BSON, UBJSON